-Our planning approach includes the application of a probabilistic planning methodology, under which conditions often exist where some of the load cannot be supplied under rare but possible conditions, such as during extreme demand conditions or with a network element out of service.
+Our planning approach includes the application of a probabilistic planning methodology, which means that some load may not be supplied under rare but possible conditions, such as during extreme demand conditions or with a network element out of service.
 Where relevant, we also prepare, publish, and consult on a regulatory investment test for distribution (RIT-D), which further helps ensure all credible options are identified and considered, and the best option is selected.

-This Draft Project Assessment Report (DPAR) is the second stage of the RIT-D consultation process to address the existing and emerging service level constraints in the Benalla Zone Substation (BN) supply area.
-It follows the publication of our non-network options report, which invited non-network proponents to engage on alternatives to our preferred network solution.
-We did not receive any submissions in response to that report.
+This Final Project Assessment Report (FPAR) is the final stage of the RIT-D in relation to the existing and emerging service level constraints in the Benalla Zone Substation (BN) supply area.
+The FPAR follows our earlier publication of